Chia-Network/chia-docs/docs/consensus/foliage.md

 To prevent a foliage re-org, honest farmers only create one set of foliage per block.
 As soon as one honest farmer has added foliage to a block, the foliage becomes impossible to re-org beyond that height with the same PoSpace, since that farmer will not sign again with the same PoSpace.

-Furthermore, blocks like B3, which come parallel with another the foliage of another block (B2), do not have to sign the previous block's foliage, since they do not necessarily have enough time to see it.
+Furthermore, blocks like B3, which come parallel with the foliage of another block (B2), do not have to sign the previous block's foliage, since they do not necessarily have enough time to see it.

 :::info